 “Sighting of the Day in the Bush”

-It was a rare occasion when a herd of impalas, one male and 12 females, stopped by to see if we had something for them to eat.
+It was a rare occasion when a herd of impalas, one male, and 12 females, stopped by to see if we had something for them to eat.
 Of course, we did!
-It’s tough for the wildlife this time of year when the dry bush offers little in the way of sustenance for the hungry animals.
+It’s tough for the wildlife this time of year when the dry bush offers little sustenance for the hungry animals.

 |We were on a dirt road in Kruger making our way back to the Crocodile Bridge entrance to the park when we encountered this elephant blocking the road.|

 There’s a lot of controversy about feeding the wildlife in Marloth Park but most residents have a hard time resisting giving them the nutritional pellets (made from plant matter) when we see how hungry they are, especially before and in the early part of the rainy season.

 |We got as close as was safe.
 He wasn’t about to move for us.|